Astrology and science: two visions, one reality

 Debunkers claim that constellations are conventions.
 True.
 Astrologers initially fixed them for mnemonic purposes in animal representations (as far as Western astrology is concerned and aside from the one inanimate sign of Libra).
 The pareidolia they cite – the imaginary processing of real perceptions – has nothing to do with it; they assigned to the animal symbolism affixing lines that joined the single stars to form the skeleton on which to imagine the figure.

 The geocentric coordinate system

 The assumption that the solar system is heliocentric and that its position is by no means central in the known universe does not disprove astrology.
-Such speculation does not consider astrology geocentric by definition (there is also heliocentric astrology, but that’s another story).
-The ancient worldview was such that human beings and the external world were participants in a unitary reality; this unity was represented on a human level in the consciousness of an individual ego.
+Such speculation does not consider that astrology is geocentric by definition (there is also heliocentric astrology, but that’s another story).
+The ancient worldview was such that human beings, and the external world, were participants in a unitary reality; this unity was represented on a human level in the consciousness of an individual ego.
 Therefore, it was natural for the human being to be the bearer of a centralising – anthropocentric – vision.
 The cosmos expressed the “dance” of the creative principle it embodied.
-Today this is no longer the case; the core has shifted towards practical and objective experience, but the astrological axiom remains as it is.
+Today this is no longer the case; the core has shifted towards practical and objective experience, but the astrological axiom remains.

 The precession of the equinoxes